Code-Institute-Submissions/Milestone2-Interactive-Frontend/specialremarks-js.md

 <h2> Click events on cards </h2>

-While set active by fieldActive, it just adds showMe and taken class and call function to checkForMatch.
+While set active by fieldActive, it just adds 'showMe' and 'taken' class and call function checkForMatch.

-<h2> Got it button on Instruction popup </h2>
+<h2> Got it button on how to popup </h2>

 Just makes the popup dissapear by putting opacity to 0 and move below playfield.

-<h2> Got it button on Instruction popup </h2>
+<h2> Save it button on signup popup </h2>

 Calls the function for field validation.